advance100/doc_webpack/chunks.md

 The file of this chunk should be included in the HTML page.

-There can be mutliple entry chunks, but only one is loaded per page.
+There can be multiple entry chunks, but only one is loaded per page.

 ### normal chunk